radishland/radish/README.md

 A VS-Code `launch.json` file is provided in the `.vscode` folder of your app to help in the process.
 Just pass it the args array of the script you want to debug (`"--importmap"`, `"--build"` etc) and launch the debug session!

 In the browser debugging also works out of the box, and you can easily step through your code to understand what's going on, since the code running in the browser is just your TypeScript code with the types stripped out, which should be easy to read and a seamless experience.

+### Plugin API

+The Radish core can be extended with its plugin API modelled after Vite/Rollup plugin system.
+Some hooks would not make sense in Radish as there is no bundle, or chunks and this greatly simplifies the architecture.
+Hooks which make sense in Radish have the same signature as their Vite/Rollup counterpart, potentially allowing the reuse of plugins out of the box.

+The main hook is the `transform(code: string, path: string, context: TransformContext)` hook.
+It has the same signature as the Rollup `transform` hook but adds a third parameter allowing to optionally reuse an ast returned by the previous transform (avoiding re-parses), or read meta data annotations.

+The `buildStart(options: BuildOptions) => void` hook allows to read the options object when a plugin needs some setup.

+The `emit(path: string) => string | null` hook is specific to Radish and lets you modify the path where the file will be emitted

+Hooks:
+- `buildStart`
+- `transform`
+- `emit`

+The Radish build pipeline itself is built with Radish plugins: custom-element transforms (declarative shadow root inlining, server effects etc), type stripping etc. are just plugins.

 ## Scoped Handler Registry